lilianhabib/pe-projects/journal.md

 ## Lesson 128: Exploring the WordPress docs and a first loop

 ### Standup
 * What is one thing you learned yesterday?
-Yesterday fixed my site issue with Derek's help, took a while to set up tower, but finally did it, organized my files, installed wordpress and got it running.
-Installed the plugins and researched self-hosted and hosted sites and learn about where database live.
-Explored different themes and planned out my project on whimsical.
+Yesterday fixed my h1 issue with Derek's help (yay!).
+I spent a good amount of time setting up tower, but finally did it.
+I also organized and purged all of my folders/files.
+Then I started the lesson and got wordpress installed and running.
+I explored some features and installed the plugins installed wordpress and got it running.
+I spent some time researching where data lives and the difference between self-hosted and hosted sites.
+I explored different themes and planned out my project on whimsical.

 * Is there anything you are excited to learn?
-Today
+Today’s standup is pretty late!
+Took on a job to help a friend, and I’ll be doing that once a week for 8 hours.
+Thankfully, I started on the lesson yesterday and got to work on it this morning.
+So I am excited to continue building my own theme on wordpress.
+Also hoping to brainstorm some ideas for my project and talk to Derek about it.

 * Blockers: None

 ## Lesson Notes
-*
+* HTaccess in the wordpress file is like a gatekeeper so when you request a page, the page might have some rules for that page.
+*  Wordpresses uses comments in the CSS as metadata for the theme
+* Function file is a generic place to put functions throughout the theme.
+So put functions in here
+* wp_enqueue_style( 'style', get_stylesheet_uri() ); - this is a function that is located in the function.php file that will get the styles.css loaded whenever the theme is loaded

 ## conclusion / major takeaways?
 *